Trip Start Sep 29, 2009

 According to travelpod, over 1,000 people have viewed my Japan blog.
 I have no idea why so many people are interested, but if any of you are in the retail business in the USA, Hakusan deserves consideration.
 Their quality is excellent, the prices are modest, and their designs are classic modern.
 I have no idea why I don't see their products in major American stores.
 Anyone out there from Nordstrom, Macy's, etc.?

-The Hakusan shop in Tokyo is on Otemesando Avenue, about 3 blocks southwest from Aoyama Dori.
+The Hakusan shop in Tokyo is on Otemesando Avenue, about 3 blocks southeast of the intersection of Otemesando Dori and Aoyama Dori.
 (Dori = Avenue.)
-Walking along Otemesando, you will pass Prada and then Cartier.
+If you start near Harajuku, walking along Otemesando, you will pass Prada and then Cartier.
 Past Cartier, but on the same side of the street and on the same block, you will find the "From" Building.
 Hakusan is hidden 1/2 level below the street.
 The address for the Hakusan Shop is "From 1st Building," Ground Floor, 5-3-10 Minami Aoyama, Minato-ku, Tokyo (Metro Station: Omotesando).
 (In the other direction along Otemesando, you will find Oriental Bazaar, Shakey's Pizza, and Kiddyland.
 Oriental Bazaar is a good place for modestly-priced souvenirs.
 Kiddyland has a mix of cool toys for kids and gifts for adults with limited taste.)

 Machida is at the southwestern edge of the area within the jurisdiction of the Metropolitan Tokyo government